Individual savings account: Lifetime ISA

-However, the government have created a precedent where this penalty charge may be reduced during periods of poor economic outlook and the LISA can effectively be used as a rainy day fund.
-Penalty charges were reduced from 25% to 20% on withdrawals between 6 March 2020 and 5 April 2021 during the recession arising from the COVID-19 pandemic.
+Penalty charges were temporarily reduced from 25% to 20% on withdrawals between 6 March 2020 and 5 April 2021 during the recession arising from the COVID-19 pandemic.
 This reduction ensured that savers making withdrawals received the full amount they had deposited.

 £1.5 billion was held in LISA savings in 2022, and the 2022 cost of living crisis fuelled in part by rising inflation led to calls to introduce a temporary penalty-free period to allow access to these savings.

 Junior ISAs

 Junior ISAs were introduced on 1 November 2011 with an initial subscription limit of £3,600, which was increased to £9,000 by the time of the 2020-21 tax year.
 At age 18 the JISA converts to an adult ISA.
 Like adult ISAs, JISAs are available in both cash and stocks and shares types.
 Money cannot be withdrawn until age 18 unless a terminal illness claim is agreed or following closure of the account after the death of the child.
 A child can open their own account from age 16, otherwise a person with parental responsibility can do it.
 They are available to those who are: